 The national office for Learning for Life/Law Enforcement Exploring regularly reviews program activities as part of its risk management process.
-This process is designed to provide the best possible program with the least amount of risk to participants and the sponsoring agency.
+This process is designed to provide the best possible program with the least amount of risk to participants and the participating agency.
 In order to evaluate activities for risk potential and, if possible, to mitigate risks through development of defined policies and procedures, it is important to analysis those situations where there was a strong potential for an incident to have occurred and/or an incident was avoided.

-Accordingly, each sponsoring agency should submit a Near Miss Incident Information Report for every situation in which there was a strong potential for an incident (as defined in Section 4.1) to have occurred and/or an incident was avoided.
-This report may be found in the Appendix Section of these Guidelines.
+Accordingly, each participating agency should submit a Near Miss Incident Information Report for every situation in which there was a strong potential for an incident (as defined in Section 4.1) to have occurred and/or an incident was avoided.
+This report may be found online at www.exploring.org/training-safety.
 This report should be completed as soon as possible after the occurrence and transmitted via fax or e-mail, both to the national office for Exploring and the Local Learning for Life office.